ldn-softdev/Rpnn/README.md

 ```

 #### Classification as probability
-However, like it was mentioned before, it's quite rarre when the problem solution has a global minimum.
+However, like it was mentioned before, it's quite rare when the problem solution has a global minimum.
 Even for classification types of tasks the
-real world input data may contain duplicate and even confilicting data, Let's consider this input set (_NOT XOR_ with noisy inputs):
+real world input data may contain duplicate and even conflicting data.
+Let's consider this input set (_NOT XOR_ with noisy inputs):
 ```
 bash $ <<<"
 0, 0 = 1